hmrc/phone-number-frontend/README.md

-## cip-phone-number-frontend
+## phone-number-frontend

 ### Summary

 Frontend server for cip phone number services

-The default port for cip-phone-number-frontend is 6080 The default port for cip-phone-number is port 6081
+The default port for phone-number-frontend is 6080
+The default port for phone-number is port 6081
-The default port for cip-phone-number-verification is port 6083 The default port for cip-phone-number-stubs is port 6099
+The default port for phone-number-verification is port 6083 The default port for phone-number-stubs is port 6099

 ### Testing